Belarusian Greek Catholic Church: Dissolution of the Soviet Union

 The 1980s saw a gradual increase in interest among Minsk intellectuals in the Greek-Catholic Church.
 Articles by Anatol Sidarevich and Jury Khadyka about its history appeared in the 1987–1988 issues of Litaratura i Mastastva.
 And in the autumn of 1989 some young intellectuals of Minsk decided to publish the periodical Unija intended to promote the rebirth of the Greek-Catholic Church.

 In early 1990, Nadson brought humanitarian aid from Belarusians abroad to their compatriots at home still suffering as a result of the 1986 Chernobyl disaster.
 He was surprised to meet young Belarusians who said they were Greek Catholics.
 On 11 March, he celebrated Minsk's first Divine Liturgy in the national language, and, two days later, had a meeting with the editors of Unija, the first issue of which was then printed in Latvia.

 September 1990 saw the registration of the first Greek-Catholic parish since the Second World War, and in early 1991 Jan Matusevich began to celebrate the liturgy in his Minsk apartment.
 He was later put in charge of all the Greek-Catholic parishes in Belarus, and died in 1998.

 Republic of Belarus

 By 1992, three priests and two deacons in Belarus were celebrating the Byzantine liturgy in Belarusian.
 The same year, a survey by Belarus State University found that 10,000 people in Minsk identified themselves as Greek Catholics.
 By 1993, it was estimated that the number of Greek Catholics in Belarus had grown to 100,000.

 Extrapolated to the country as a whole, this was interpreted to mean that, especially among the intelligentsia and nationally conscious youth, some 120,000 Belarusians were in favour of a rebirth of the Greek-Catholic Church.
 Because of the lack of priests and churches this interest did not lead to membership.

-In 1994, Pope John Paul II appointed Sergiusz Gajek Apostolic Visitor for Greek Catholics in Belarus.
+In 1993, Pope John Paul II appointed Sergiusz Gajek M.I.C. as Apostolic Visitor for Greek Catholics in Belarus.